March 10th, 2012

 There’s a final parallel between the Victual Bros and the Golden Age pirates.
 When they set out to avenge themselves, they struck at the very notion of the control of the seas.
 The Baltic Sea, the Atlantic Ocean, had both once been a commons, open to all.
 But the Hansa and the English had effectively privatized them with their military might.
 What the self-organized, bottom-up hydrarchy of pirates were really doing was repossessing what was once common.
 It was, in other words, an act of occupation.

 What’s even more telling is how the powers that be respond — with disproportionate violence.
-True, no one is beheading Occupy protestors, but It’s instructive how consistently the police overreacted, a faint hysteria in their efforts.
+True, no one beheaded Occupy protestors, but it’s instructive how consistently the police overreacted, a faint hysteria in their efforts.
 Did you ever wonder why they were so determined to dismantle the Occupy camps?
 What was the threat?

 The threat was the same that the pirates posed.
 They were a model.
-By their very existence they proved that a different society was possible.
+By their very existence suggested a different social model.
 And the image of that had to be erased.

 Occupy had an understandable impulse in going to Wall Street, to set up shop in the wheelhouse of capitalism.
 But in this age of “dematerialized” commerce, there’s no there, there and so the space that Occupy occupied was a non space.
 It wasn’t even a commons, it was a corporate “bonus park,” an “amenity” provided by real estate developers in trade for the right to exceed zoning restrictions.

-For all their remarkable achievements in reframing the debate, the one thing that Occupy hasn’t done is actually occupy anything that their opponents care about.
-To do that, they’d have to, like the Victual Bros, find a real commons, make a stand in a place where commerce cannot be dematerialized.
+For all their achievements in reframing the debate, the one thing that Occupy didn’t do was actually occupy anything that their opponents cared about.
+To do that, they’d have to, like the Victual Bros, find a real commons, make a stand in one place where commerce cannot be dematerialized.

 For fascinating reading on the reality of the Golden Age Pirates, check out Marcus Rediker’s Villains of All Nations.